jsoma/hardboiled/README.md

 ## Engines

 Hardboiled can use a few engines to interact with the web.
-Right now we've got [PhantomJS](http://phantomjs.org) and [jsdom](https://github.com/tmpvar/jsdom).
-Who wants to write one for Zombie?
+Right now we've got [PhantomJS](http://phantomjs.org) and a partial implementation for [jsdom](https://github.com/tmpvar/jsdom).
+Who wants to write one for [Zombie](http://zombie.labnotes.org)?

 ### PhantomJS